Decidability of the theory of modules over Pr\"ufer domains with infinite residue fields: Basic open sets

 \section{Basic open sets}

 We prepare here the main theorem, that will be stated and proved in $\S$ 6.
 In particular we simplify the structure of pp-formulae in $(\star)$.
-We refer to any Pr\"ufer domain $R$, independently of the assumption that $R$ is effectively given, even if under this hypothesis the further reductions we are going to obtain can be also recursively executed.
-Our arguments will mainly rely on Tuganbaev's result in Fact \ref{tuganbaev} and pp-uniseriality of indecomposable pure injective modules over a Pr\"ufer domain.
+Our arguments will mainly rely on Tuganbaev's result in Fact \ref{tuganbaev} and pp-uniseriality of indecomposable pure injective modules over a Pr\"ufer domain (Fact \ref{pp-uni}).

 Lemma \ref{extension} (and Fact \ref{2-1} over B\'ezout domains) have already produced pp-formulae of a somewhat elementary form.
-In particular we have seen that we can restrict to basic opens sets $(a \mid x \wg xb = 0 \, / \, c \mid x + xd = 0)$.
+In particular we have seen that we can restrict to basic opens sets $(a \midd x \wg xb = 0 \, / \, c \midd x + xd = 0)$ on the right hand side of $(\star)$.
 On the other hand, the left side of $(\star)$ contains finite intersections of these sets, rather than a single one of them.
 We want to improve this point, and reach a simpler representation of the involved open sets.

-The next lemma contributes to the latter object.
+The next lemma contributes to the latter objective.

 \begin{lemma} Let $R$ be a Pr\"ufer domain, $\phi', \phi'', \psi', \psi''$ be pp-formulae of $L_R$ in one free variable.
 Then

 \end{lemma}

 \begin{proof} The inclusion of the left side into the right one is clear.
 On the other hand, for every $N \in \Zg_R$, by the pp-uniseriality of $N$, $\phi'(N) \cap \phi''(N)$ equals either $\phi'(N)$ or $\phi''(N)$, and similarly $\psi'(N) + \psi''(N)$ coincides with either $\psi'(N)$ or $\psi''(N)$, which proves the inverse inclusion. \end{proof}